What do you picture when someone says the word “Bulldog”?

 A simple way to do this is a leave-in conditioner, which frees you from the extra hassle of applying a product and then rinsing it off.

-Vet’s Best Moisture Mist is just such a best dog conditioner for bulldogs as it’s easy to use, doesn’t leave the coat sticky, and is packed with natural ingredients.
+Vet’s Best Moisture Mist is great for bulldogs as it’s easy to use, doesn’t leave the coat sticky, and is packed with natural ingredients.

-Moisture Mist dog conditioner contains aloe vera, cucumber extract, sage, and vitamins for maximum comfort and benefit to your bulldog’s coat.
+Moisture Mist contains aloe vera, cucumber extract, sage, and vitamins for maximum comfort and benefit to your bulldog’s coat.

 The roughy-toughy bulldog is a big baby at heart with a sensitive skin to match.